The Case for Independence in the Organic Trade: Creating and Sustaining Business Enterprises that Provide Vision, Leadership and a Path to Succession

-As the organic foods trade has experienced consolidation, publicly traded companies accountable to the markets, and enterprises funded with venture capital, we witness the disappearance of the visionaries who played critical roles in the creation of the trade from payrolls, and a silencing of progressive voices that are now required to adhere to parent-companies concerned primarily for their conventional holdings.
+As the organic trade has experienced increasing consolidation under large, publicly-traded companies accountable to stock market returns, or to venture capital interests that may not be interested in the organic movement, we witness the disappearance of the visionaries who played critical roles in the creation of the organic trade from payrolls—a silencing of their progressive/ revolutionary voices that have lead on mission, values, vision to transform agriculture and achieve triple-bottom line returns—that are now required to adhere to parent company guidelines designed to protect their conventional holdings.

 The continued evolution of the organic foods trade can best be accomplished with a strong presence of privately held businesses in the mix, capable of participating unfettered in dialogue about how to maintain and express the values of embraced complexity, wholeness, transparency, and ethical behavior that brought us this far.

 This day long intensive will focus on the experiences of organic trading companies that have both held onto and surrendered their private ownership, with guidance on how to walk the path of independence, from creating your business to sustaining it and passing the torch to those who follow.